ozkary/ozkary.github.io/_posts/2023/2023-06-17-data-engineering-process-fundamentals-data-warehouse-transformation-exercise.md

 ### Physical Data Models - Tables

-we use the incremental strategy to build our tables.
+We use the incremental strategy to build our tables.
 This enable us to continuously append data to our tables when there is new information.
+This strategy creates both DDL and DML scripts.
+This enable us to build the tables and also create the scripts to merge the new data in the table.

 We use the models (views) to build the actual tables.
 When these scripts are executed (via CLI commands), the process checks if the object exists, if it does not exists, it creates it.
-It then reads the data from the views using CTE (common table expressions) and appends all the records that are not already in the table using the id, for the dimension tables.
-For the fact table, this is done by checking the created date condition.
+It then reads the data from the views using CTE (common table expressions) and appends all the records that are not already in the table.

 - dim_station.sql